-Five points may be awarded to developments that are fully located in a zip code which has not had any tax credit developments funded or placed in service from calendar years 2012-2016 (See Addendum E).
+Five points may be awarded to developments that are fully located in a zip code which has not had any tax credit developments funded or placed in service for the previous five (5) years of the current year Tax Credit Cycle.
+(See Addendum E).
 The application package must include a map detailing the location of the proposed development within a qualified zip code.
 The map must be obtained from MHC by contacting Dr. Ben Mokry at ben.mokry@mshc.com.
 Developments that qualify for this point item will automatically be eligible for the discretionary 130% basis boost.